corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cordapp-dev/_index.md

 	 figcaption="Centralized Application"
 >}}

-Similarly, centralized applications often use a services architecture that means different parts of the applications interact with each other.
-This could be inside an entity’s network or different parts may be operated by different parties.
+Similarly, centralized applications often use a services architecture, meaning different parts of the applications interact with each other.
+This could be inside an entity’s network, or different parts may be operated by different parties.

 {{<
   figure